biotite-dev/biotite/doc/contribute.rst

 code.
 Consequently, the same script formatting as for the example gallery is required.
-Figures that connot be dynamically generated are put into ``doc/static/assets/figures``.
+Figures that cannot be dynamically generated are put into ``doc/static/assets/figures``.

 Structuring the API reference